 Things like screwdrivers that are larger than 7 inches are not permitted on board an airplane as carryon luggage craft knives and any cutting tools will have to be placed in to check in hold luggage.
-Both lengths of screwdrivers are allowed in checked bags, but tools are regulated across the globe and differ for each security agency.

 If you have nitro car the glow glow plugs and all the batteries to power them and the starting equipment will be ok but nitro fuel will not be permitted, for the obvious reason it is a combustible.

 The mechanics and electronics for both electric and nitro powered cars are monitored and each airline and security agencies will have their own local rules.
 So it would be a good idea to always check with the airline you are traveling with as this will save you a lot of hassle and it is not unknown for any items considered prohibited to be confiscated.